jnikhila/jnikhila/README.md

 ### 📃 About me

-I'm a senior technical writer with a developer's mindset—bringing **19+ years of experience** across software engineering, developer education, and documentation strategy.
+I'm a staff technical writer with a developer's mindset—bringing **19+ years of experience** across software engineering, developer education, and documentation strategy.

 My current focus: **AI-native documentation systems** that scale with engineering teams and support emerging workflows like **semantic search, RAG, and LLM fine-tuning**.
 I build docs like software—modular, maintainable, and automation-friendly.